Two trades to watch: FTSE, Gold

 Where next for the FTSE?

-The RSI is supportive of further losses whilst it remains out of oversold territory.
+The RSI is support of further losses whilst it remains out of oversold territory.

 How to trade with City Index

 Follow these easy steps to start trading with City Index today:

 - Open a City Index account, or log-in if you’re already a customer.